 - TYPE NM-B: Non-metallic type-B cable; this is the current standard for residential installations.
 "NM-B" cable is more heat-resistant than older "NM" cable.

 Underground Feeder Cable

 Most NM cable is used in "dry," or interior, locations, where the cable is protected inside wall, ceiling, and floor cavities.
 Underground feeder (UF) cable is a special type of non-metallic cable that is suitable for "wet" locations and for direct burial in the ground.
-UF cable is usually gray (not white, yellow, orange, or black—like standard NM cable) and is labeled "UF-B" and may include "Sunlight Resistant" or similar wording.
+UF cable is usually gray (not white, yellow, orange, or black, like standard NM cable); it is labeled "UF-B" and may include "Sunlight Resistant" or similar wording.
 UF cable uses the same symbols as standard NM cable to indicate the number and gauge of wires.

-Individual insulated wires are used in home wiring when an installation calls for conduit, a rigid or flexible protective pipe or tubing through which the wires are run.
-Electricians buy the individual wires by the spool so they can pull different wires from different spools as needed.
+Individual insulated wires are used in home wiring when an installation calls for conduit—a rigid or flexible protective pipe or tubing through which the wires are run.
+Electricians buy the individual conducting wire by the spool so they can pull different wire from different spools as needed.

-The important labeling on individual wires relates to the wire insulation, the plastic coating that covers the metal part of the wire.
+The important labeling on individual wires relates to the wire insulation—the plastic coating that covers the metal conducting wire.
 The most common types of wire used in home wiring include: